sysbiolux/IDARE-QuickStart/README.md

 If you are using cy3sbml please select the Base network view (it should have 187 nodes and 380 edges).

 #### 1.4 Changing to the IDARE Visual Style
 From the 'Style' tab in the 'Control Panel' select the 'IDARE Visual Style' and apply it to the network.

 Note, that the IDARE images cannot be removed from this style.

-If you want to use the images with another style, you can add and remove them by right-clicking in the display area, and select Apps->Add/Remove IDARE Images
+If you want to use the images with another style, you can add and remove them by right-clicking in the display area, and select
+Apps --> Add/Remove IDARE Images

 #### 1.5 Adding SBML Annotations and Gene Nodes
 Right click on some empty space in the network view.
-Select 'Apps' -> 'Add SBML Annotations'
+Select 'Apps' --> 'Add SBML Annotations'

 Select the *E.Coli* core network file again.
 If you have cy3sbml this step is not necessary, as IDARE will automatically use the SBML structure provided by cy3sbml for the network.
 You will be asked, whether you want to add Gene Nodes.
 Tick the box (if not done already) and click Ok.

 You will notice, that additional nodes have been created, which represent the protein and gene nodes that were created.
 Proteins are created for all conjunctive GPR clauses (i.e. all possible and combinations that fulfil a GPR).
 If the SBML contains enzyme species (annotated by the "isEncodedBy" bio qualifier), you would be asked which labeling pattern (i.e. database) to use for the genes and proteins.